 A lifelong science enthusiast, he majored in evolutionary biology at Harvard, where studied with noted ethologist Bert Holldobler and ichthyologist Karel Liem.
-In his subsequent 25-year writing career, Wise’s brief expanded to include adventure, technology, and psychology.
-For nine years he wrote Popular Mechanics’ “I’ll Try Anything” column, which required him to pilot a Zeppelin, scuba dive under Arctic ice, endure wilderness survival training, fly loops in a WWII fighter plane, explore the endless dark of the deep ocean, drive a tank over a Ford sedan, and spend the night in an igloo he built himself.
+After graduating he moved to Hong Kong for five years and wrote extensively about adventure travel in Southeast Asia, Russia, and the Middle East.
+After returning to the United States he wrote Popular Mechanics’ “I’ll Try Anything” column, which required him to pilot a Zeppelin, scuba dive under Arctic ice, endure wilderness survival training, fly loops in a WWII fighter plane, explore the endless dark of the deep ocean, drive a tank, and spend the night in an igloo he built himself.

-He lives in New York City with his wife and two sons.
-In his spare time flies small airplanes and gliders.
+He lives outside New York City with his wife and two sons.
+In his spare time he bikes, runs, kayaks, and flies small airplanes and gliders.

 His Twitter handle is @manvbrain.
 The best way to reach him is via email: jeff [at] jeffwise.net.